Creating and using the Enterprise Architecture framework will greatly assist your organization in achieving its strategic goals.

 “The Enterprise structure is the practices and controls concerned with implementing the vision and strategy of the government entity by making the necessary changes to harmonize the entity’s business objectives and procedures with the information technology (applications, data, technology infrastructure) that it uses to achieve this vision.”

-It can be said that the evolution of the Enterprise architecture has gone through three distinct stages:
+It can be said that the evolution of the EA has gone through three distinct stages:

 - Pre-Enterprise stage:

-Enterprise Architecture began in the 1960s and was born from “various architectural manuscripts on business system planning by Professor Dewey Walker,” according to the book, Enterprise Architecture Body of Knowledge.
+EA began in the 1960s and was born from “various architectural manuscripts on business system planning by Professor Dewey Walker,” according to the book, EA Body of Knowledge.
 The first beginnings were at International Business Machines Corporation (IBM).

 - Early stage of corporate architecture: